Parent And Grandparent Super Visa

 Parents or grandparents of Canadian citizens and permanent residents may be eligible to apply for the Super Visa.
 The applicants cannot be inadmissible to Canada on the basis of health or security, and they may be required to meet specific conditions set forth by the visa office through which they will be applying.

 It is important to note that no dependents can be included in this application.
 Only parents or grandparents, together with their spouses or common-law partners, may be included on an application for the Super Visa.

 Applicants from TRV and TRV-Exempt Countries

-The Super Visa is ideal for parents and grandparents living in countries that require a Temporary Residence Visa (TRV) for entry to Canada.
+The Super Visa is ideal for parents and grandparents living in countries that require a Temporary Resident Visa (TRV) for entry to Canada.
 By obtaining the super visa, they will be able to travel freely between Canada and their country of residence without the worry and hassle of regularly re-applying for a TRV.

 They may also apply using the same application process.
 Instead of being issued a visa, however, they will be given an official letter from Citizenship and Immigration Canada (CIC) that will authorize their visit for up to two years at their initial entry.

 To learn whether you require a TRV in order to visit Canada, click here.